Brightspace/rules_csharp/docs/README.md

 * [API Reference](APIReference.md): an inventory of public APIs for these rules.
 * [Multi-targeting Design](MultiTargetingDesign.md): an overview of how we support multiple concurrent target frameworks.
 * [Reference Assemblies](ReferenceAssemblies.md): details about how and why we use "reference assemblies" behind the scenes.
+* [Using NuGet Packages](UsingNuGetPackages.md): how to bring in packages and caveats.